chrisparsons83/flexspotff/README.md

 ## Deployment

-This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.

-## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
 Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

 ## Testing